lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 talking in my undergraduate university mess to someone that our ancient wisdom tells to not sleep with your head pointing north pole (a myth promoted by *some* alternate med guys and traditionalists).
 Whats the issue?
-He is killing the spirit of evidences by choosing a framework that disregards them.
+He is killing the spirit of evidence by choosing a framework that disregards them.
 Also he is hurting himself by choosing a B.Tech. in Electrical Engineering while apparently having spent the time sleeping when someone was teaching about magnetic dipoles in high school.

-The point is, if something tends to make you disregard the evidences by putting on a faith-face or shoving your own moral fragility deep inside you, you say
+The point is, if something tends to make you disregard the evidence by putting on a faith-face or shoving your own moral fragility deep inside you, you say

 > Aye, I got this covered!
 I am the king of xenophobes, but balance my biases